pronto1245/AdLinkPro/replit.md

 # Overview
 This platform is an affiliate marketing solution designed to optimize offer management, provide real-time analytics, and streamline financial operations for advertisers and affiliates.
 It supports multiple user roles (super-admin, advertiser, affiliate, staff) with distinct functionalities, including comprehensive offer and creative asset management.
 The system ensures real-time data updates across all interfaces, offering a responsive and secure experience with complete bilingual support (Russian/English).
 Its vision is to be a leading-edge, secure, and user-friendly platform that enhances efficiency and profitability within the affiliate marketing ecosystem.
-Currently deployed and actively used by multiple user roles in production environment.

 # User Preferences
 - **Language**: Russian language preferred ("отвечай на русском пожалуйста")
 - **Communication Style**: Simple, everyday language avoiding technical jargon
-- **Problem Resolution**: Complete comprehensive code review and error fixing rather than individual issue reporting (August 11, 2025)
+- **Problem Resolution**: Complete comprehensive code review and error fixing rather than individual issue reporting
-- **SSL Configuration**: Real SSL certificates only, no demo/simulation modes (August 11, 2025)
+- **SSL Configuration**: Real SSL certificates only, no demo/simulation modes
-- **Telegram Integration**: Real bot @integracia7980_bot fully integrated and working (August 11, 2025)
+- **Telegram Integration**: Real bot @integracia7980_bot fully integrated and working
-- **Data Integrity**: COMPLETED - All demo data, test records, API tokens, and mock logic fully removed (August 11, 2025)
-- **Dashboard Requirements**: COMPLETED - All dashboards use real PostgreSQL data with live API endpoints (August 11, 2025)
-- **Error Handling**: COMPLETED - All critical system errors resolved including authentication, notifications, translations, and API endpoints (August 11, 2025)
-- **Deployment Configuration**: COMPLETED - Completely rewrote environment validation logic to eliminate all process.exit calls and make all environment variables optional with safe defaults (August 11, 2025)
-- **JWT_SECRET Validation**: COMPLETED - Removed all hardcoded JWT_SECRET validation, deleted conflicting server/utils/env.ts, unified all imports to use server/config/environment.ts with safe defaults (August 11, 2025)
-- **Deployment Crash Loop**: COMPLETED - Fixed all required environment variables causing deployment failures, implemented production-safe defaults for JWT_SECRET and SESSION_SECRET, eliminated all process.exit calls from configuration validation (August 11, 2025)
-- **Environment Validation**: COMPLETED - Simplified validation to require only JWT_SECRET, all other services are completely optional with graceful degradation (August 11, 2025)
-- **Lazy Service Loading**: COMPLETED - All external services (SendGrid, trackers, Google Cloud) use lazy initialization and graceful degradation patterns (August 11, 2025)
-- **GitHub Deployment**: COMPLETED - Created deployment configurations for Railway, Vercel, Netlify with GitHub Actions CI/CD workflow (August 11, 2025)
-- **Object Storage Integration**: COMPLETED - Full Object Storage integration for static site deployment to Netlify, supporting both public and private file storage (August 11, 2025)
-- **Project Transfer**: COMPLETED - Full source code handover with comprehensive documentation, deployment guides, and production-ready configuration files (August 11, 2025)
-- **GitHub Integration**: COMPLETED - Repository AdLinkPro created with collaborator access for automated code management and CI/CD deployment (August 15, 2025)
-- **Custom Security Secrets**: COMPLETED - User configured custom JWT_SECRET and SESSION_SECRET for production deployment security (August 15, 2025)
+- **Custom Security Secrets**: User configured custom JWT_SECRET and SESSION_SECRET for production deployment security
-- **Production Deployment Ready**: COMPLETED - Koyeb + Netlify deployment scripts and configurations ready with user's custom security credentials (August 15, 2025)
-- **Complete Repository Archive**: COMPLETED - Created ADLINKPRO_FINAL_GITHUB_READY.tar.gz with full project source code, documentation, and update instructions for GitHub repository management (August 15, 2025)
-- **Final Architecture Audit**: COMPLETED - Comprehensive audit completed with all critical errors resolved (storage.getTrackingEvents, database synchronization, API endpoints).
-System verified as production-ready with stable server operation and functional authentication (August 15, 2025)
-- **TypeScript Production Errors**: COMPLETED - Fixed all critical TypeScript errors for production deployment.
-Resolved 238 compilation errors including users table type definitions, offer creation interface, removed broken backup files (routes_backup.ts, storage_broken.ts), fixed syntax errors in Postbacks.tsx.
-Application compiles successfully with Vite build.
-Some minor type issues remain but don't affect production functionality (August 16, 2025)
-- **All Roles Production Verification**: COMPLETED - Verified and fixed all user roles (super_admin, advertiser, affiliate, staff) for production deployment.
-All role-based routes, components, and authentication working correctly in deployed environment (August 16, 2025)
-- **Final TypeScript Cleanup**: COMPLETED - Eliminated all critical compilation errors, removed problematic backup files (i18n_backup.ts, routes_backup.ts, storage_broken.ts), fixed API request methods in DomainVerification.tsx and header.tsx, improved null safety in useWebSocket.ts.
-Application successfully builds and deploys with stable server operation for all user roles (August 16, 2025)
-- **Production Authentication Fix**: COMPLETED - Resolved 403 Forbidden errors on offer creation API, enhanced token validation and authentication middleware with detailed logging, successfully tested with HTTP 201 response (August 16, 2025)
-- **Complete Russian Localization**: COMPLETED - Fixed mixed Russian/English interface display, updated all role labels (Супер Админ, Рекламодатель, Партнер), completed sidebar menu translation, changed platform branding to AdLinkPro (August 16, 2025)
-- **Translation System Unification**: COMPLETED - Completely eliminated LanguageContext vs react-i18next conflicts by removing all LanguageContext files, unified entire project on react-i18next system, added all missing partner dashboard translations (totalClicks, conversions, revenue, etc.), fixed translation key display issues.
-All role interfaces now translate correctly between Russian/English without conflicts (August 16, 2025)
-- **Missing Translation Keys Fix**: COMPLETED - Fixed remaining "Partner Offers" and "Configured Postbacks" displaying in English when Russian selected.
-Added missing "partnerOffers": "Офферы партнера" and "configuredPostbacks": "Настроенные постбеки" translations.
-Complete bilingual interface achieved with proper react-i18next integration (August 16, 2025)
-- **Dashboard Translation Complete**: COMPLETED - Replaced all hardcoded strings in PartnerDashboard.tsx with react-i18next translations, improved quick action buttons design (compact with icons), added missing translations for errors and notifications, fixed TypeScript errors in Postbacks.tsx.
-Complete unified Russian/English translation system working in production (August 16, 2025)
-- **Replit Deployments Ready**: COMPLETED - Application fully prepared for Replit Deployments with proper build scripts, environment configuration, and database connectivity.
-All functionality verified working in current environment and ready for production deployment via Replit's native deployment system (August 16, 2025)
+- **Replit Deployments Ready**: Application fully prepared for Replit Deployments with proper build scripts, environment configuration, and database connectivity.
+All functionality verified working in current environment and ready for production deployment via Replit's native deployment system
-- **Super Admin Offers Access Fix**: COMPLETED - Fixed role-based access control issue where super_admin could not view offers due to frontend/backend permission mismatch.
-Added 'super_admin' role to backend endpoint /api/advertiser/offers (super_admin sees all offers via getAllOffers(), advertisers see only their own), and to frontend route protection in App.tsx.
-API returns 200 OK with proper authentication and offers display working for super_admin (August 16, 2025)
-- **Advertiser Offers Access Complete Fix**: COMPLETED - Resolved advertiser empty offers page issue by fixing authentication and testing API endpoints.
-Advertiser can now successfully view their own 14 offers and create new offers via API.
-Created test offer "Новый тестовый оффер от рекламодателя" (ID: 07eb3d7d-3fc7-4fbd-9dd9-d983193003b3) with automatic tracking link generation.
-Both super_admin and advertiser roles now have full functional access to their respective offer sets (August 16, 2025)

 # System Architecture